saweeet/saweeet.github.io/content/en/cat-sitting.md

 See https://www.youtube.com/shorts/N2oAwgx5mCg to see how this is done.

 **Method 2:**
-1. Hand under armpit
+1. One hand under armpit
 2. Other hand under belly
-3. Armpit side put over shoulder
+3. Lift cat and put their front legs over your shoulder/upper arm

 ## Cat Language cheatsheet

 ![1](https://images.theconversation.com/files/312083/original/file-20200127-81362-g6phtu.jpg)

+**Signs of irritation or bite-mode**
+These quick signs indicate a higher risk of biting due to irritation or hunting/playfulness.
+It's best to avoid patting during this time:
+- diluted/big black eyes
+- airplane/flattened ears
+- whipping tail

 ## Don'ts
 - Don't play with your hands or fingers.
 Always use a wand or toy instead.
 This is so cats will not view human hands as toys, greatly reducing the chance of biting and scratching.